Region of Murcia: Festivals

 Cartagena's and Lorca's Holy Week processions have been declared of International Tourist Interest, together with Murcia's Bando de la Huerta and "The Burial of the Sardine in Murcia", included in its spring festivities.
 Murcia's Holy Week is also interesting since its processions include statues by Murcian sculptor Francisco Salzillo.

 Cartagena's main festivities are the Carthagineses y Romanos, re-enacting the Punic Wars.
 They have been declared of National Tourist Interest.

-Águila's Carnival is one of the most important and colourful in Spain.
+Águila's Carnival is one of the most important and colourful festival in Spain.